 Changing the Policies Applied to a client

 You can change the policy that is applied to a client or group of clients by using the Apply policy menu.
 Clients can be given normal, whitelisted, or blocked access.
 You can also apply Group Policies and apply different policies based on the SSID that the client is connected to.
-For additional information, please see the Whitelist and Blacklist Clients documentation.
+For additional information, please see the Block Listing and Allow Listing Clients documentation.

 Note: Switches cannot apply group policies to a client, this applies to access point and security appliance clients.